Hoyg/HoD/HOD-CloudNativeWithServerless/Readme.md

 ## Exercise 3: Configuring Azure Logic App

-1. Click the created Logic App from the resource group list and click the **Logic App designer** option.
+1. Click the created Logic App from the resource group list and click the **Logic App designer** option from its menu list.

 1. Select the common trigger **When a new tweet is posted** and then click on the **Sign in** button in the Twitter trigger with the following credentials: